Are you trying to create a TV Gallery Wall? Check out these simple step by step tips for creating a Gallery Wall with TV … it’s easy!

-While I was visiting my sister a couple months ago, my husband Joel got a wild hair to do a little decorating.
-He hung a gallery wall!
+While I was visiting my sister a couple months ago, my husband got a wild hair to do a little decorating.

-Joel always says that decorating decisions are up to me, and although he has some strong opinions, that’s pretty much true.
+Joel always says that decorating decisions are up to me.
+And although he has some strong opinions, that’s pretty much true.
 I’m also the one who does all hanging, assembling of IKEA furniture, etc. It’s just easier that way.

 So when he told me that he hung a gallery wall above our TV, I was a little nervous.
 Do you want to see the before?
-It had a few issues:
+It had a few issues!